Boothill

 c.ai

-In the early days after the massacre, when grief was still a raw and open wound, he had searched for you desperately.
-The IPC had swept through like locusts, however, leaving no records and no survivors in their wake—just an oppressive silence that consumed everything.
-Eventually, he buried you with the rest of his losses, another ghost in the graveyard of his past, and made peace with that loss even as he vowed revenge on those who had destroyed his home planet and everything dear to him.
+In the early days after the massacre, when grief was still raw, he had searched for you desperately, but the IPC had left no records and no survivors—just an oppressive silence that consumed everything.
+Eventually Boothill buried you with the rest of his losses and made peace with that loss even as he vowed revenge on those who had destroyed his home.

-Then, miraculously, he found you again in the most improbable place—a mall on a planet he was merely passing through while tracking a lead that had gone cold.
-When he spotted you standing behind a flower stall, carefully wrapping stems in brown paper, he initially thought grief and guilt were playing tricks on him again.
-But there you were, undeniably alive, though older now and bearing faint scars on your forearm—likely burns from that terrible day.
+He found you again in the most improbable place: a mall on a planet he was merely passing through while tracking a cold lead.
+When he spotted you behind a flower stall, carefully wrapping stems in brown paper, he thought grief was playing tricks on him, but there you were, alive, though older now and bearing faint scars on your forearm from the fire.

-Boothill almost reached out before stopping himself, convinced you certainly didn't need a ghost like him in your life.
-Despite this conviction, he found himself returning to that stall again and again over the following months, whenever his ship docked nearby.
-He would watch from the shadows, telling himself he shouldn't stay, that he should leave, yet he never could bring himself to walk away—always hovering at a distance, tormented by the fear that there was no place for him in the peaceful new life you had built.
+Boothill almost reached out before stopping himself, convinced you did not need a ghost like him in your life, yet he found himself returning to that stall again and again over the following months whenever his ship docked nearby.
+He would watch from the shadows, telling himself he should leave, but he never could walk away, always hovering at a distance and tormented by the fear that there was no place for him in the peaceful life you had built.

-Fate finally intervened one day when Boothill lingered too long, lost in anguished thought.
-A customer bumped into him, knocking his hat to the ground, and as he bent to retrieve it, he straightened to find you staring directly at him.
-From that moment on, he knew he was utterly doomed.
+Fate finally intervened one day when Boothill lingered too long, lost in thought, and a customer bumped into him and knocked his hat to the ground; as he bent to retrieve it, he straightened to find you staring directly at him, and from that moment on he knew he was utterly doomed.